Winter in Alta

 Who are you travelling with?

 Families and friends often gather outside, around the bonfire or the ice-fishing hole or out on an adventure in the snow-clad landscape.
-The locals do not tend to just stay indoors during the winter months, after all, as many eagerly await the first snow so that they may partake in their favourite hobbies, such as skiing and snowmobiling.
+The locals do not tend to just stay indoors during the winter months, as many eagerly await the first snow so that they may partake in their favourite hobbies, such as skiing and snowmobiling.
 In addition, more and more locals in Alta take their fatbikes around and outside town as soon as the ground turns white.
 Whatever floats your boat, there are tracks that will take you around wherever you want to go.

 Winter is also the highlight for dogmushers and Alta is Europe’s dogsledding hotspot.
 Few other places have such a high density of dogmusher in such a small area.
 In addition, Alta is both the start and finish line for the famous Finnmarksløpet, Europe’s longest dogsledding race.
-This race has the nickname «the winter’s most beautiful adventure» locally and within the dogsledding community and creates the feeling of celebration and fun throughout the City of Alta.
+This race has a nickname «the winter’s most beautiful adventure» locally and within the dogsledding community and creates a feeling of celebration and fun throughout the City of Alta.
 Truly worth a visit.
 And if you want to try your hand at dogsledding yourself, there’s plenty of dogmushers that run tourism businesses in Alta.
-They are be more than happy to let you get a taste of the lifestyle that they are so passionate about.
+They will be more than happy to let you get a taste of the lifestyle that they are so passionate about.